Graph Homomorphisms via Vector Colorings: Computations

 We have made some interesting observations from the data we have collected so far.
-The graphs with parameter set $(35,16,6,8)$ are not always tight, but Gordon Royle\footnote{personal communication} has verified that all of these graphs are cores.
+There are 8526 SRGs with parameters $(36,15,6,6)$ that are not tight, but we have verified that these are all cores.
 The 10 graphs with parameter set $(26,10,3,4)$ are the Paulus graphs and the 10 graphs with parameter set $(26,15,8,9)$ are their complements.
 For each set, exactly one graph is not tight.
 These two graphs form a complementary pair.
 They correspond to the Paulus graph with the largest automorphism group (the size of this group is 120, the next largest automorphism group has size 39, the remaining Paulus graphs have less than 10 automorphisms).
 The 180 graphs with parameter set $(36,14,4,6)$ correspond to a class of real symmetric Hadamard matrices with constant diagonal.
 All but 5 of these graphs are tight.
 Even more striking are the 32548 graphs with parameters $(36,20,10,12)$, all but 12 of which are tight.

-Overall, approximately 84\% of the strongly regular graphs we tested were UVC and therefore cores.
-A natural question is how many of the non-UVC graphs are cores.
-By the result of Roberson~\cite{RobersonSRG}, a strongly regular graph is a core if and only if its clique number is \emph{not} equal to its chromatic number.
-Using this we verified that only 79 of the 73816 strongly regular graphs we considered are not cores.
-This seems to indicate that not being a core is a very rare property for strongly regular graphs.
-Also, this shows that our UVC test found a great deal of the cores, but still missed a significant fraction of them.
-Note, however, that computing clique or chromatic number is NP hard, and the latter is also typically very hard in practice.
-Thus this approach for showing a strongly regular graph is a core will become untenable long before our algorithm does.